-Required Courses\ Matrix algebra Calculus \These replace some of the standard Administrative Sciences fundamentals.
-Curriculum Courses Introduction to army operations research Linear programming Probability and statistics Curriculum Options (must select at least three) Combat models I and II Computer simulation/systems simulation Cost estimation Decision and data analysis Human factors in systems design I and II Inventory I Network flows and graphs Nonlinear and dynamic programming Stochastic models I and II
+Required Courses\

+Matrix algebra

+Calculus

+\These replace some of the standard Administrative Sciences fundamentals.

+Introduction to army operations research

+Linear programming Probability and statistics Curriculum Options

+(must select at least three)

+Combat models I and II

+Computer simulation/systems

+simulation

+Cost estimation

+Decision and data analysis

+Human factors in systems design I

+and II

+Inventory I

+Network flows and graphs

+Nonlinear and dynamic programming

+Stochastic models I and II

-General Management for Alled Officers (817)
+General Management for Allied Officers (817)

 This curriculum offers officers from allied nations the opportunity and flexibility to design a graduate program in management which will best meet the special needs of the allied country and the unique capabilities of the individual officer.
 As with all administrative science department curricula, this program requires completion of the fundamentals program, all required core graduate courses and submission of an acceptable thesis.
 However, unlike other curricula, this program allows students, with the guidance of a faculty academic associate, to select any mix of graduate management courses which satisfy credit hour requirements for graduation.
 Students may design very specialized programs, through selecting all elective courses within a single discipline or they may design a very broad general management program cutting across the numerous management disciplines.
 Allied officer students in this curriculum are encouraged to conduct their thesis research in an area of relevance and direct application to their home nations and sponsoring organizations.
-Field trips and travel for thesis research are considered an integral part of the educational process.

-Executive Development Program Civilian (817)
+Executive Development Program DOD Civilian (817)